MeharwanKataria/Speedtype-typing-game-/README.md

 To run the game on Windows:

-1. Download the ZIP file from the [Releases](https://github.com/your-username/speed-typing-game/releases) section.
+1. Download the ZIP file
 2. Extract the ZIP file.
 3. Double-click on `speedtype.exe` to play.